fhswf/MLPro/doc/rtd/content/rl/env/pool/bglp.rst

     Thus, there are 5 agents and 5 joint actions because each agent requires an action.
     Every action is normalized within a range between 0 and 1, except for Agent 3.
     0 means the minimum possible action and 1 means the maximum possible action.
-    For Agent 3, the vibratory conveyor has different characteristic than other actuators, which mostly perform in a continuous manner.
+    For Agent 3, the vibratory conveyor has a different character than other actuators, which mostly perform in a continuous manner.
     The vibratory conveyor can only be either fully switched-on or switched-off.
-Therefore the base set of action for Agent 3 is integer (0/1).
+Therefore the base set of action for Agent 3 is an integer (0/1).
     0 means off and 1 means on.

     +-------+-------------------+--------+-------------------+--------------+